HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/spec.md

 * Systems **SHALL** be capable of populating data elements as specified by the profiles and data elements are returned using the specified APIs in the capability statement.
 * Systems **SHALL** be capable of processing resource instances containing the MUST SUPPORT data elements without generating an error or causing the application to fail.
 In other words, Systems **SHOULD** be capable of displaying the data elements for human use or storing it for other purposes.
 * In situations where information on a particular data element is not present and the reason for absence is unknown, Systems **SHALL NOT** include the data elements in the resource instance returned from executing the API requests.
-* When accessing MedMorph Health Care Surveys Reporting IG data, Systems **SHALL** interpret missing data elements within resource instances returned from API requests as data not present.
+* When accessing Health Care Surveys Content IG data, Systems **SHALL** interpret missing data elements within resource instances returned from API requests as data not present.

 #### Profiles and Other IGs used by the specification
-This specification makes significant use of [FHIR profiles]({{site.data.fhir.path}}profiling.html), search parameter definitions, and terminology artifacts to describe the content to be shared as part of MedMorph Health Care Surveys Reporting Content IG workflows.
+This specification makes significant use of [FHIR profiles]({{site.data.fhir.path}}profiling.html), search parameter definitions, and terminology artifacts to describe the content to be shared as part of Health Care Surveys Content IG workflows.
 The implementation guide is based on [FHIR R4]({{site.data.fhir.path}}) and profiles are listed for each interaction.

 The full set of profiles defined in this implementation guide can be found by following the links on the MedMorph [FHIR Artifacts](artifacts.html) page.